tldr-pages/tldr/pages/linux/hdparm.md

 > Get and set SATA and IDE hard drive parameters.

-- Request identification info of the device directly from the drive:
+- Request the identification info of a given device:

 `sudo hdparm -I /dev/{{device}}`